top of page

 R+ training builds trust between horse and trainer

-Positive reinforcement is a great way to build trust between a horse and their trainer.
-Animals trained with positive reinforcement often have a strong bond with their trainers and develop a relationship that can last a lifetime.
-R+ training does not rely on force to make an animal comply, instead, it uses positive associations and pleasant rewards to tell the animal what they are looking for.
-This allows the horse to slowly grow to fully trust the human and find satisfaction and enjoyment in their time spent together.
-Horses that are trained with positive reinforcement often do not want to leave their trainer's side.
+R+ training does not rely on force to make an animal comply.
+Instead, it uses positive associations and pleasant rewards.
+These positive associations transfer to the trainer, allowing the horse to find satisfaction and enjoyment in their time spent together.
+Horses trained with positive reinforcement form a strong bond and often do not want to leave their trainer's side.

 3. Decreases anxiety and aggression

-Unlike negative reinforcement, R+ training does not tap into the side of the horse's brain that deals with fear.
 Horses tend to be fearful, flighty animals that evolved to flee as their primary source of defense.
 The annoyance and discomfort applied during R- training triggers the fight or flight mechanism in the horse's brain.
-Pressure and release trainers are able to use this response to shape complex behaviors, however, they are all displayed out of the desire to escape the trainer's cues.
-To contrast, positive reinforcement never uses fear or discomfort to make a horse perform.
-Therefore, instances of fear, anxiety, and aggression can rapidly decrease with R+ training.
-Horses can quickly become bold, confident, and trusting on a proper positive reinforcement regime.
+Pressure and release trainers use this response to shape complex behaviors.

 4. Provide physical and mental stimulation